In this article:

 Research shows that consuming saturated fats can trigger inflammation in fat tissue in the body.
 (5)

-Saturated fats can be commonly found in fried foods, whole dairy products like butter, baked goods, and fatty cuts of beef and pork.
+Saturated fats can be commonly found in fried foods, whole dairy products such as butter, baked goods, and fatty cuts of beef and pork.

 In America alone, the single largest contributor to saturated fat intake is pizza and cheese.

-There are sources of trans fatty acids in nature, but trans fats are typically man-made and have been shown to increase the risks of cardiovascular events greatly.
+Trans fats are typically man-made and have been shown to increase the risks of cardiovascular events, diabetes, and body inflammation greatly.
+(7)

 In 2015, the Food and Drug Administration determined that partially hydrogenated oils (PHOs), the primary sources of trans fat in processed foods, were no longer considered safe and could not be added to foods after 2018.
 (8)